 The Civil War ended in May 1865 following the surrender of the South's generals.
 Slaves had been freed and involuntary servitude outlawed more than a year earlier.
 And unlike Britain there was no compensation to those who had been slave owners.

-The US federal government had the "Freedmen's Bureau" run by the US Army.
-It was responsible for issuing emergency rations and helping white and black refugees return home — although many former slaves had no home to return to.
-But there was a government program to sell land cheaply to former slaves.
+The US federal government had the "Freedmen's Bureau" run by the US Army and responsible for issuing emergency rations and helping white and black refugees return home — although many former slaves had no home to return to.
+There was a government program to sell land cheaply to former slaves.
 But as one former slave said:

 It takes money to get started in farming.
 You got to have tools and seeds and things.
 All I really know how to do is grow cotton. note56

-There were former slaves who found work at odd jobs for people who wanted inexpensive help.
-Some segregated themselves from whites by taking to the hills, while some others clustered around the army posts that were a source of their protection and sustenance.
-Via the army, Northerners were donating food to relieve hunger in the "suffering South."
+There were former slaves who found work at odd jobs for people who wanted inexpensive labor.
+Some blacks segregated themselves from whites by taking to the hills, while some others clustered around the army posts that were a source of protection and sustenance.
+Through the army, Northerners were donating food to relieve hunger in the "suffering South."

-The South's economy depressed.
+The North's economy continued with its growth, and the South's economy was depressed.
 Some who had been planters moved to prosperous cities in the North.
 Some left to take up farming on the plains or in the West.
 Some went to England, and fewer went to France.
 In Brazil slavery was still legal, and would be until 1888.
 Southern newspapers described Brazil as a wonderful place, and a few former planters went there.

-With the end of the war, in 1865-66, white legislatures passed laws called Black Codes.
-These laws differed from state to state, but in general they prohibited blacks from voting, from sitting on juries.
-The laws limited black testimony against whites, forbade blacks from carrying weapons in public and outlawed interracial marriages.
-Laws were passed against vagrancy directed against blacks.
-And laws were passed that forbade blacks employment that was respectable for whites but thought inappropriate for blacks.
+Legislatures passed laws called Black Codes.
+These laws differed from state to state, but in general they prohibited blacks from voting and sitting on juries.
+The laws limited black testimony against whites, forbade blacks from carrying weapons in public, and forbade interracial marriages.
+Laws against vagrancy were passed directed against blacks.
+Laws were passed that restricted blacks from certain kinds of employment considered inappropriate for blacks.
 In South Carolina, for example, a black needed a special license and certificate provided by a judge to work in an occupation other than in agriculture or as a domestic.